Step 6B - FT MBA

 I. What is Academic Probation

-A graduate student enrolled in the graduate degree program in the Mihaylo College of Business & Economics will be placed on academic probation and notified of academic deficiency if a cumulative grade-point average of 3.0 (B) for the approved plan of study is not maintained.
-The probation will commence with the fall or spring semester following the session in which the cumulative grade-point average failed to meet the 3.0 (B) standard.
+A student enrolled in a graduate degree program will be placed on academic probation if either the graduate or the Study Plan grade point average falls below a 3.0.
+A graduate student may also be placed on academic probation for reasons other than graduate and/or Study Plan grade point average.
+Last, if the foundation or accounting prerequisite grade point average falls below a 3.0 a student will be placed on academic probation.
+Probation will commence with the fall or spring semester following the session in which the study plan and/or cumulative grade-point average failed to meet the 3.0 (B) standard.
 It is the student's responsibility to become familiar with and understand the Academic Probation Policy.

 Graduate students in the Mihaylo College of Business & Economics will be allowed two semesters, following the semester in which the grade point average fell below the minimum 3.0, excluding summer terms, on academic probation.
 However, students are subject to disqualification if they are unable to improve their academic situation or if their academic situation worsens at the end of their first semester following the semester in which the grade point average fell below the minimum 3.0.